 Bathing also reduces dirt, bacteria, etc. on the surface of your cat’s skin.
 If you don’t bathe regularly, dirt and bacteria from these surfaces can also clog your skin’s pores.

 The best way to reduce grease buildup is to bathe your cat regularly.
 Preferably every two weeks.

 - Do not bath too often

-Bathing is important, but not too often.
+Bathing is essential, but not too often.
 We recommend every two weeks.
 Frequent bathing can dry out your cat’s skin.
-Secondly, when choosing a shower gel, you should also pay attention to choosing a hypoallergenic shower gel.
+Secondly, when choosing a shower gel, you should also pay attention to selecting a hypoallergenic shower gel.

 - Buy Clothes for Sphynx

 As we said, oil secretion and dirt buildup can cause clogged pores.
 However, we can also dress cats in some clothes.
 Isolate the external bacteria from the cat’s skin, which can effectively reduce the infection of external bacteria.
 At the same time, some clothes can absorb sweat, which can reduce the residence time of sebum on the skin’s surface.